jpaulm/javafbp/README.md

 ## MySQL Support

-Two compnents are available for reading and writing MySQL tables, respectively: `ReadJDBC` and `WriteJDBC` in `core.components.jdbc`.
-These dymaically load the most recent MySQL jar file, and use reflection.
+Two components are available for reading and writing MySQL tables, respectively: `ReadJDBC` and `WriteJDBC`, in `core.components.jdbc`.
+These dynamically load the most recent MySQL jar file, and use reflection to execute SQL services.

 If you get a message saying "No suitable driver found", try restarting the MySQL service in `services.msc`.